RPGroup-PBoC/mwc_growth/code/processing/growth_curves/20180618_r1_37C_glucose_O2_growth/README.md

 ---
-status: questionable
+status:
 reason:
-    While the growth does appear to be exponential, the  doubling time estimate is still far above what we would expect for this growth medium.

 ---

-# 2018-06-16 Growth Measurement
+# 2018-06-18 Growth Measurement (Run 1)

 ## Purpose
-This experiment aims to measure the growth rate of the *E. coli* strains of interest in M9 + 0.5% glucose at 37°C.
+This experiment aims to measure the growth rate of the *E. coli* strains of interest in M9 + 0.5% glucose at 37°C. This file corresponds to the first run, although both experimens were conducted concurrently.

 ## Strain information
 | Location | Plasmid | Genotype | Host Strain | Shorthand |